nazeeruddinikram/one-liner/one-liner.md

     At default, function print would provide 'ORS' in awk, so we don't have to give it a '\n'.

-* Prepend a blank line to every line
+* Prepend a blank line to each line

     ```
         sed '{x;p;x}'